MozaicWorks/SelfContainedProcessesAsMicroservicesDesignStudy/README.md

 * install mysql server
 * install groovy-server using [sdkman](http://sdkman.io/install.html).
 It's not mandatory, but it speeds up the script considerably
 * go to CommonDbLib.
-Run gradle build and copy the resulting library to the ~/.groovy/lib folder (create it if it's not there)
+Run gradle build and copy the resulting library to the ~/.groovy/lib folder (create it if it's not there).
+Or install it to maven local
 * create two configuration files: `adminSecrets.groovy` and `user.groovy`, with the mysql credentials for a user who can create databases and for the db user, in the following format:

 ~~~~